kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 ## Write

+- Write about that it were not possible to place a preemptor by workload cnts, needs to be done by name as we otherwise can let other pods of the same workload through the scheduling phase before the preemptor that hit the postfilter.
 - Write about that recreation always create a new uid therefore we place by name
 - Write about that the OptimizeForEvery@PreEnqueue cannot be deterministic as we do not determine which order the pods are taken.
 - Write something about watchdogTTL